flockrush/.github/profile/README.md

 With the global increase in connected devices, expected to reach over 30.9 billion according to Statistica, telecommunications companies have a unique opportunity to gather intelligence on usage patterns across connected devices and gain a deeper understanding of patterns than most other industries.

 Telecommunications companies that effectively implement AI infrastructure and capabilities will gain a competitive advantage.
-The challenge of dispersed data in the industry makes it necessary for telcos to have an AI strategy that connects all customer behavior and device signals in real-time to ensure better predictions.
+The challenge of dispersed data in the industry makes it necessary for telcos to have an AI strategy that connects all customer behavior and device signals in real-time to ensure better predictions and offer personalized experiences through a deep understanding of customer preferences.

 Flockrush, a pioneer in the fast-evolving AI field with deep telecom knowledge, offers A.L.I.A® - AI for Better and Faster Predictions® - a comprehensive AIOps solution that seamlessly integrates all customer behavior and device data from OSS, BSS, and NML layers in real-time, resulting in fast actionable predictions that improve customer experience, optimize operations, and to create new sources of revenue or renewed business.